ak121297/FACE-RECOGNITION/README.md

 # AKASH-face_recognition
 Real-time face recognition, age, emotion, gender classification using CNN, tensorflow and openCV.

-priyanshu-face_recongition can be used to identify and know the emotions, age , gender of a person.
+akash-face_recongition can be used to identify and know the emotions, age , gender of a person.
 It uses your WebCamera and then identifies your characteristics in Real Time.

 ## PLAN